DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/best-practice/multi-arch.md

 !!! note

     This article is only applicable to adding heterogeneous nodes to a working cluster created using the DCE 5.0 platform in offline mode, excluding connected clusters.

 ## Prerequisites

-- A DCE 5.0 Full Mode deployment has been successfully completed, and the Spark node is still alive.
+- A DCE 5.0 Full Mode deployment has been successfully completed, and the bootstrap node is still alive.
 Refer to the documentation [Offline Installation of DCE 5.0 Enterprise](../../install/commercial/start-install.md) for the deployment process.
 - A working cluster with AMD architecture and CentOS 7.9 operating system has been created through the DCE 5.0 platform.
 Refer to the documentation [Creating a Working Cluster](../user-guide/clusters/create-cluster.md) for the creation process.

 ## Procedure

-### Download and Import Offline Packages (Using ARM architecture and Kylin v10 sp2 operating system as examples)
+### Download and Import Offline Packages

+Take ARM architecture and Kylin v10 sp2 operating system as examples.

-Make sure you are logged into the Spark node!
+Make sure you are logged into the bootstrap node!
 Also, make sure the __clusterConfig.yaml__ file used during the DCE 5.0 deployment is available.

 #### Offline Image Package